 Pauciarticular arthritis: Often shows up as a swollen knee or ankle that appears without reason.
 This is a very mild form of kids’ arthritis and can be treated with a non-steroidal anti-inflammatory drug.
 More serious conditions may involve an inflammation of the eye.
 This isn’t a painful type of inflammation but can lead to scarring of the lens and possibly permanent visual damage.
 In its early stages, only an ophthalmologist using a special instrument will be able to detect it.
 Children with juvenile arthritis should have their eyes checked every six months.

 Polyarticular arthritis: This is a more severe form of arthritis because it affects a greater number of joints and it usually gets worse over time.
 Those children that have this form will require active aggressive treatment.

 Systemic-onset juvenile arthritis: This is one of the more difficult ones.
 It is also referred to as Stills Disease.
-Usually the first signs of this type are on/off high fevers and rashes.
-As the arthritis progresses, conditions may become severe.
-While it is not a life threatening disease, it can affect internal organs.
+Usually, the first signs of this type are on/off high fevers and rashes.
+As arthritis progresses, conditions may become severe.
+While it is not a life-threatening disease, it can affect internal organs.

 Again, the main form of treatment initially will be non-steroidal anti-inflammatory drugs.